-All TUV’s are independent organizations that strive to minimize danger and prevent hazards in all kinds of systems, facilities and objects.
-TUV’s do not allow curing at a temperature higher than 90 °C (194 °F) for alloy automotive wheel repair because it can be hazardous to the structure.
-The same can be true of any other highly stressed components such as diving cylinders.
+TUV Standards for Safety To ensure safety, TUVs, which are independent organizations that aim to prevent hazards across all types of objects, facilities, and systems, do not allow curing at any temperature higher than 90 °C (194 °F) for alloy automotive wheel repair and other highly stressed components such as diving cylinders.

 Contact Steelgram Fabrications for all of your metal fabrication needs.